requilence/integram/README.md

 - First you need to install all requirements: [Go 1.9+](https://golang.org/doc/install), [Go dep](https://github.com/golang/dep#setup), [MongoDB 3.4+ (for data)](https://docs.mongodb.com/manual/administration/install-community/), [Redis 3.2+ (for jobs queue)](https://redis.io/download)

 - Then, using [this template](https://github.com/requilence/integram/blob/master/cmd/single-process-mode/main.go)
- create the `main.go` file and put it to `src/integram/` inside your prefered working directory (e.g. `/var/integram/src/integram/main.go`)
+ create the `main.go` file and put it to `src/integram/` inside your preferred working directory (e.g. `/var/integram/src/integram/main.go`)

 ```bash
     ## set the GOPATH to the absolute path of directory containing 'src' directory that you have created before